dummylink/test-plnk-dk/fpga/altera/SYSTEC_ECUcore-EP3C/systec_ap_SPImaster/readme.txt

 	openPOWERLINK.sourceforge.net

-	openPOWERLINK - FPGA design for EBV DBC3C40 with openMAC
+	openPOWERLINK - FPGA design for Systec ECU Board
 	=========================================================

 Contents
 ---------

-- FPGA design with Nios II CPU and openMAC: 2 Nios CPU's - one for POWERLINK communication, one for application.
+- FPGA design with Nios II CPU used as application processor which controls a Powerlink slave over SPI.

-- PCP (POWERLINK Communication Processor) and AP (Application Processor) are connected via DPRAM accessed by Avalon Bus (Altera FPGA internal bus).
+SPI master connection on ECUcore Board:

+JP4 - clk 		out
+JP5 - sel_n 	out
+JP6 - MOSI 		out
+JP7 - MISO 		in
+JP8 - Sync_IR 	in

+-> Use the middle row of the pin header for SPI connection.

+Set all JP1 jumpers to connect the LEDs.
+Set all JP2 jumpers to connect the KEYs.

+All other jumper are configured as "standalone" configuration, however JP2 (=buttons) are not used.

 RRequirements
 -------------